tomtzook/frc-learn-docs/guides/implementing-swerve.md

   - Integrated Steer Encoder
   - Absolute Steer Encoder

+> [!NOTE]
+> Regarding coordinates, Steer degrees should follow counter-clockwise.
+That is, 90 degrees points to the left, 270 to the right.

 ## Implementing

 We will divide our code into two distinct parts: the _Swerve module_ and the _Swerve drive_.
 The module will control each individual module, and the drive will be responsibly for the behaviour of the entire chassis.